technik-gegg/OctoPrint-Smuff/README.md

 The Raspbery will show you a list of devices, amongst them a device called **usb-LeafLabs_Maple_ifxx**.
 It also shows the **/dev/tty** device it is linked to.
 Usually the device is something like *ttyACM0* or *ttyACM1* on the Raspi3, *ttyUSB1* on the Raspi 4.
 Take the device name after the **/dev/** and enter this into the SMuFF plugin *Serial Port* setting.

+***

-## Defining the SMuFF serial permanent
+## Defining the SMuFF serial permanently

-Unfortunatelly, if you use the USB connection from Raspi to SMuFF, the USB port assignment on the Raspi sometimes switches from *ttyACM0* and *ttyACM1* back and forth.
+Unfortunatelly, if you use the USB connection from Raspi to SMuFF, the USB port assignment on the Raspi sometimes switches *ttyACM0* and *ttyACM1* back and forth.
 This makes configuring the plugin harder than it needs to be.
-To override this behavior, you have to define the according USB port as permanant.
+To override this behavior, you may want to to define the according USB port as permanent.
 To achieve this you have to:
 - open a SSH session to your Raspi
 - **cd** to the **/etc/udev/rules.d** folder
-- create a new ruleset with **sudo nano 98-usb-serial.rules**
+- create a new ruleset using: **sudo nano 98-usb-serial.rules**
 - insert the following line into that ruleset:

 ```